dirkz/vulkan-hpp-tutorial/README.md

 Other dependencies are "vendored in", like GLM and GLfW.
 In this case, that means they are integrated as git submodules.

-Please note that I tend to prefer ssh repository URL wherever possible.
+Please note that I tend to prefer ssh repository URLs wherever feasible.

 ## How to check out